1000 Washington Street, Suite 710

 Licensed mental health counselors render professional services to individuals, families or groups.
 They apply principles, methods and theories of counseling and psychotherapeutic techniques to define goals and develop a treatment plan of action aimed towards the prevention, treatment and resolution of mental and emotional dysfunction and intra or interpersonal disorders.

 Licensed rehabilitation counselors apply principles, methods and therapeutic techniques of the rehabilitation counseling profession such as client assessment, job analysis, vocational assessment, counseling and job development.
 Rehabilitation counselors work to maximize or restore the capacities of physically or mentally handicapped individuals for self-sufficiency and independent living,(including vocational and social functioning), and to create conditions favorable to this goal.
 The objectives of rehabilitation counseling are to assist individuals, families or groups; serve an advocacy role with communities or groups toward the provision or implementation of rehabilitation services; and carry out research and teaching in the field of rehabilitation counselor education.

-The Board of Allied Mental Health and Human Services Professions licenses candidates who meet the statutory and regulatory requirements developed for rehabilitation counselors, mental health counselors, marriage and family therapists and educational psychologists.
+The Board of Allied Mental Health and Human Services Professions licenses candidates who meet the statutory and regulatory requirements developed for behavior analysts, educational psychologists, marriage and family therapists, mental health counselors, and rehabilitation counselors.

 In carrying out its mission, the Board administers and enforces the regulations related to the educational criterion necessary for a person to be licensed and contracts with test vendors to provide the licensing examinations.
 Of equal importance, the Board seeks to protect consumers by exercising its authority to discipline those licensed individuals who violate licensing laws and regulations.